RootHappyCamper/DoesTheDogWatchPlex/README.md

 ![Demonstration of DoesTheDogWatchPlex using Marvel's Infinity War](/screenshots/1.png)
 ## What does this do?

-This modifies the summaries of movies to contain content warnings from DoesTheDogDie.com.
+This modifies the summaries of movies within Plex to contain content warnings from DoesTheDogDie.com.

 ## Why?